To the guest reader

 I can’t just let this place become a sealed tomb.
 I can’t let it all fall apart because of hasty comments.
 (I’m referring to my own.)
 Most of my ideas here have come spontaneously, a method which unfortunately leads sometimes to words one later regrets.
 Spontaneity was part of the method: to let the wisdom of the unconscious trump the lumbering reasonableness of reason itself, which plans and works things out the hard way.
 OK it’s self-indulgence to be spontaneous, but I can’t see a way as yet to focus in a disciplined fashion to say, “Here is the structure.
 Here is the plan.”
 For that you need to see the way clearly.
 You need an incentive too.
 “I shall sacrifice my freedom to make myself sit here when I feel like it and when I don’t, because I smell the sweet scent of publication and royalties.”
 Yes I want that.
 Have been wanting it for years.
 But I have never been able to see far enough, never been able to go beyond little sketches and essays.

 But there has been inspiration.
 There have been things lurking in the depths of my psyche that seemed to need saying, but then one would have to find words.
 Finding words means more than just finding words.
-It means using words as a bridge to cross the great gulf of private thought and perception, so that someone else might approximately see through my eyes.
+It means using words as a bridge to cross the g and perception, so that someone else might approximately see through my eyes.

 Ok, here goes.
 When I wrote two posts on types of reality, I was planning to solve major unsolved questions which are bugging the world in this 21st century.
 Perhaps they are not recognized as unsolved questions.
 They are seen as incompatible disagreements, wherein my being right in my impeccable rightness necessarily means that someone else (millions of people) are wrong in their misguidedness—or at worst are evil to the bone for failing to recognize my rightness, so that they shall go to hell, whether or not I help send them there first.